How to Apply to Take Courses Only (not seeking a degree)

 Continuing a Saved Application

 You can go back to finish an application you previously started at any time.
-We'll ask you to provide your date of birth and the email used on your application and then send you a link to continue your saved application.
+We'll ask you to provide the email and the password you set up when you saved your application.
+We'll also email you a link to continue your saved application.

-After you submit your application, you'll be asked to upload documentation—such as SAT/ACT/PSAT scores or high school and college transcripts—that can assess your readiness for college-level coursework and help us make sure you are taking classes that are the right fit for you.
+After you submit your application, you'll see a screen where you can upload documentation—such as SAT/ACT/PSAT scores or high school and college transcripts—that can assess your readiness for college-level coursework and help us make sure you are taking classes that are the right fit for you.

-Upload Documents at Any Time During Your First Term
+Upload Course Placement Documents at Any Time During Your First Term

 Look Out for an Email From Ivy Tech